rickysychan/TinyApp/README.md

 # TinyApp Project

-TynyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (a la bit. ly).
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (a la bit. ly).

 ## Final product